santhosh-kumar/FFMPEG_WindowsPhone/README.md

 Disclaimer
 ------------
-Please comply to the original FFMPEG license.
+Please comply to the original FFMPEG license (https://www.ffmpeg.org/legal.html) for the FFMPEG components.